cmu-sei/crucible/docs/blueprint/index.md

 ![Blueprint Push to Gallery OE](../assets/img/pushGallery.png)

-To push to Gallery, follow these steps:
+To push MSEL information to Gallery, follow these steps:

 1. Navigate to the **Info** tab.
 2. Click the **Push to Gallery** button.